 Taxis in Jordan

 Expats should be aware that taxi fares in Jordan are anything but straightforward.
-Firstly, prices are usually in fils, not dinars – and taxi drivers are unlikely to correct anyone who mistakenly pays in dinars.
+Firstly, prices are typically in fils, not dinars – and taxi drivers are unlikely to correct anyone who mistakenly pays in dinars.

 When negotiating a fare for a group, taxi drivers are notorious for quoting a seemingly low price for the ride and later claiming that the quoted price was per person.
 Be sure to clarify this before accepting.